tamnguyen2189/Drinks_Recipes/README.md

 ```

 ## 4. Doc2Vec model
-The first model I use inside Your Recipe is Doc2Vec model.
-It’s a modified version of Word2Vec and is used to represented document into numeric value.
+The first model I used inside Your Recipe is the Doc2Vec model, a modified version of Word2Vec and is used to represent documents in numeric values.

 There are multiple methods to change the text into vectors:
 - Label Encoding
 - Custom binary Encoding
 - One-Hot Encoding

-But these methods will lose the context of a given text.
+Except, these methods will lose the context of a given text.
 Doc2Vec can solve this problem by creating vectors out of a document, independent of the document length.
 ![Doc2Vec](/images/doc2vec.jpg)

 Distributed Memory (DM) model will guess the target word from its neighboring words (context words).
-But document doesn’t have logical structure like word.
-To solve this problem, it add another vector called document ID
+But the document doesn't have a logical structure like a word.
+So to solve this problem, it adds another vector called the document ID.

-Distributed Bag of Words (DBOW) model which guesses the context words from a target word
+Distributed Bag of Words (DBOW) model, which guesses the context words from a target word.

 Doc2vec model takes the document ID as the input and tries to predict randomly sampled words from the document.
-Then, we can use *most_similar* function to find most similar recipe from dataset base on input doc
+Then, we can use *most_similar* function to find most similar Recipe from dataset base on input doc.

 ```ruby
 import nltk